Our site is currently being developed. Message us for further assistance

 It is down to every employer or an appointed health and safety officer to risk assess the workplace, then based on this assessment will dictate what first aid provisions are required i.e. first aid kits, defibrillators, specialist equipment, as well as the number and level of first aiders needed.

-For further information, click the button below.
+For further information, click here.

 • Privacy Policy